wulffern/dicex/README.md

 # Support
-I would try carsten@ntnu.no, however, I get about 100 emails per day, so my response rate is not great.
+I would try carstenw@ntnu.no, however, I get about 100 emails per day, so my response rate is not great.